 Repeat on other side.

-The only time I do this is when I am teaching.
-I find it really awkward and instead of doing it more often to improve I avoid it, repeatedly.
+The only time I do this is when I’m demonstrating to someone else, just how useful and important an exercise it is!
+However, I find it really awkward and instead of doing it more often to improve my ability, I avoid it, repeatedly.
 Until now that is.
 So for the next month I am going to do it for 10 seconds on both sides, every day and gradually increase how long I do it as my strength and flexibility improves.

 So join me in thinking through what you can to do this month.

 Start with one exercise.
 In a month you could then consider another exercise and then another…